Bill Maynard: Early life and career

 During the 1970s, Maynard secured roles in a number of films: he starred in five of the Carry On films, including Carry On Matron (1972) and Carry On Dick (1974).
 He starred as Mr. Lea alongside Anthony Booth, Robin Askwith and Doris Hare in all four films in the Confessions series of sex comedies and appeared in the 1976 film It Shouldn't Happen to a Vet.

 In April 1992, he returned to Yorkshire Television as lovable rogue Claude Jeremiah Greengrass in Heartbeat, a new ITV drama series set in the 1960s.
 It was a major success, consistently drawing over 10 million viewers.
 Maynard published a new book, Stand Up...And Be Counted, in 1997 with Breedon Books.
-He remained with Heartbeat until December 2000, when he was forced to retire from the programme following a series of strokes.
+He remained with Heartbeat until December 2000, when he decided to retire from the programme following a series of strokes.
 Despite this, he returned to acting in 2002 to reprise his character in spin off series The Royal until 2003.
 Maynard made a comeback to radio in March of that year on BBC Radio Leicester.
-His programme Bill of Fare aired every Sunday afternoon from 2pm to 4pm for nearly five years, until he was dismissed without notice on 5 February 2008.
+His programme Bill of Fare aired every Sunday from 2pm to 4pm for nearly five years, until he was dismissed without notice on 5 February 2008.

 In October 2009, he made a return to the stage when he appeared as the main guest of honour at the Pride of Bridlington Awards held in the East Riding of Yorkshire.
-By then, his career slowly wound down due to his age and impaired mobility from his strokes, whereupon his final television appearance was made on 14 April 2018 for an episode of Pointless Celebrities; filming took place prior to his death, the episode aired two weeks after his funeral.
+By then, his career slowly wound down due to his age and impaired mobility from his strokes, whereupon his final television appearance was made on 14 April 2018 for an episode of Pointless Celebrities; filming took place prior to his death, while the episode aired 15 days after his death.

 Personal life

 Maynard was born in Farnham, Surrey, whereupon his family moved north to Leicestershire.
 He was educated at Kibworth Beauchamp Grammar School.
-Maynard lived in Sapcote, Leicestershire during the latter part of his life.
+Maynard lived in Sapcote, Leicestershire, during the latter part of his life.

-He married Muriel Linnett on 5 November 1949, and they had two children.
+Maynard married Muriel Linnett on 5 November 1949, and they had two children.
 She died in June 1983.
-Maynard was a vegetarian.
+He was a vegetarian.
 His son is musician Martin Maynard Williams.

-In March 1984, Maynard stood against Tony Benn in the by election at Chesterfield as an Independent Labour candidate.
-It was his sole foray into politics and was intended to prevent Benn returning to Parliament.
-Benn retained the seat; Maynard took fourth place.
+Maynard was a supporter of the Labour Party, but in March 1984 he stood against Tony Benn in the by-election at Chesterfield as an Independent Labour candidate, after objecting to the way that Benn became the official Labour Party candidate in a safe seat.
+Maynard took fourth place in the by-election.

-On 4 September 1989, Maynard married Tonia Bern, widow of Donald Campbell, at Hinckley Registry Office.
+On 4 September 1989, Maynard married actress and singer Tonia Bern, the widow of Donald Campbell, at Hinckley Registry Office.
 They divorced in 1998.
+Bern died on 14 June 2021.

-In later life, Maynard was mobility impaired, usually using a mobility scooter or wheelchair, having suffered from multiple strokes.
+In later life, having suffered multiple strokes which resulted in a reduction in his mobility, he used a scooter or wheelchair.
 He died in hospital on 30 March 2018, not long after falling and breaking his hip.